SureshKumarD/staggered-progressbar/README.md

     //Start progressing animation.
     [progressBar startAnimating];

 At some point you want to stop the progress bar, and remove it from the container.

     //Stop progress
     [progressBar stopAnimating];
     [progressBar removeFromSuperView];

-Latest Version
+VERSION

-    StaggeredProgressBar 1.0
+    StaggeredProgressBar v1.0

-License
+SCREENSHOT

+LICENSE

     StaggeredProgressBar - An alternate for UIProgressBar
     Copyright 2015 by opensource community.